paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-1405-promotions.md

 <a id="section-14314"></a>
 ## § 14314.
 Army and Air Force commissioned officers: generals ceasing to occupy positions commensurate with grade; State adjutants general
-**(a) General Officers.—** Within 30 days after a reserve officer of the Army or the Air Force on the reserve active-status list in a general officer grade ceases to occupy a position commensurate with that grade (or commensurate with a higher grade), the Secretary concerned shall transfer or discharge the officer in accordance with whichever of the following the officer elects:
+**(a) General Officers.—**

+(1) Except as provided in paragraph (2), within 30 days after a reserve officer of the Army or the Air Force on the reserve active-status list in a general officer grade ceases to occupy a position commensurate with that grade (or commensurate with a higher grade), the Secretary concerned shall transfer or discharge the officer in accordance with whichever of the following the officer elects:

-(1) Transfer the officer in grade to the Retired Reserve, if the officer is qualified and applies for the transfer.
+  (A) Transfer the officer in grade to the Retired Reserve, if the officer is qualified and applies for the transfer.

-(2) Transfer the officer in grade to the inactive status list of the Standby Reserve, if the officer is qualified.
+  (B) Transfer the officer in grade to the inactive status list of the Standby Reserve, if the officer is qualified.

-(3) Discharge the officer from the officer’s reserve appointment and, if the officer is qualified and applies therefor, appoint the officer in the reserve grade held by the officer as a reserve officer before the officer’s appointment in a general officer grade.
+  (C) Discharge the officer from the officer’s reserve appointment and, if the officer is qualified and applies therefor, appoint the officer in the reserve grade held by the officer as a reserve officer before the officer’s appointment in a general officer grade.

-(4) Discharge the officer from the officer’s reserve appointment.
+  (D) Discharge the officer from the officer’s reserve appointment.

+(2) For any general officer covered by paragraph (1) who is released from a joint duty assignment or other non-joint active-duty assignment, the Secretary concerned shall complete the transfer or discharge required by paragraph (1) not later than 60 days after the officer’s release.

 **(b) Adjutants General.—** If a reserve officer who is federally recognized in the Army National Guard or the Air National Guard solely because of the officer’s appointment as adjutant general or assistant adjutant general of a State ceases to occupy that position, the Secretary concerned, not later than 30 days after the date on which the officer ceases to occupy that position, shall—